Student Life

 • Campus Security

-Salpointe Catholic High School has an active Incident Response Team (IRT) that meets on a monthly basis and is charged with developing and carrying out periodic fire, evacuation and lockdown drills in order to be prepared in the event of an emergency.
+Salpointe Catholic's Incident Response Team (IRT) meets on a monthly basis and is charged with developing and carrying out periodic fire/evacuation and lockdown drills in order to be prepared in the event of an emergency.
+IRT also reviews professional security recommendations and oversees the development of new security measures.

 • Drop-Off/Pick-Up Procedures

 There are procedures in place to create a quick and safe process for getting your children to and from school.
-Following these procedures will expedite the process and allow for us to maintain our campus safety.
+Following these procedures helps us maintain a secure campus and expedite student drop-off and pick-up.

-• Glenn Street is the main drop-off and pick-up zone for Salpointe students.
+• The Glenn St. gate is the main student drop-off and pick-up point and for use by campus visitors throughout the day.

-All entrances are shut and locked at the first bell and remain so until the end of the school day.
+All entrances are closed at the first bell and remain so until the end of the school day.
 Students leaving early must have parent permission and check out in the Student Services office.

-Should someone need access to campus they must check in with security at the Glenn security gate.
+Should someone need to visit campus during the school day they must check in with security at the Glenn St. security gate.
 You will be asked to provide your driver's license and issued a guest pass.
-Thank you for your cooperation in keeping the Salpointe campus safe and secure.
+Thank you for your cooperation in keeping the Salpointe Catholic campus safe and secure.

 • Health Office

-Students who are sick during the school day must report to the Health Office in order to arrange to go home.
+Students who are sick during the school day must report to the Health Office in order to leave campus.

 It is the parent's responsibility to be available to either release their student from school, pick them up in a timely fashion or send a designated person to do so.
-Salpointe does not have the facilities to accommodate sick students for any length of time.
-If a student is in the Health Office for 15 minutes or more during a class period, the student is recorded as absent from the specified class.
-The Attendance Office will be informed when the student is picked up and released from school.
-If you plan to leave town please leave written permission in the Health Office for medical/dental care and register the designated adult who is responsible for your student in your absence.
+Salpointe Catholic does not have the facilities to accommodate sick students for any length of time.

 Self Administered Medications

-Students who have asthma, diabetes and severe allergies and need to carry inhalers, insulin or epi pins are required to have a permission form to self-administer medication.
+Students who have asthma, diabetes or severe allergies and need to carry inhalers, insulin or epi pins must have a permission form to self-administer medication.
 Permission forms can be obtained in the Health Office.

 Meet Our Health Team